Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 b) the composition of the organs of these plants;

-c) the degree of occupancy of the space by these organs;
+c) the degree to which the space is filled with these organs;

-30. A section of vegetation cover, within which it is impossible to draw boundaries according to given characteristics and thresholds adopted to determine the boundary, is called:
+30. An area of vegetation cover within which boundaries cannot be drawn according to given characteristics and thresholds adopted to determine the boundary is called:

 a) parcel;